alexis-evelyn/RandomTech/README.md

 The API is not yet setup to be sent to Maven.
 It can be used from commit though.
 More information about building will be provided later.

 If you want extra info in the meantime, https://fabricmc.net/wiki/tutorial:setup, is a great source.
 Also, you may want to refer to the commands `./gradlew downloadAssets` and `./gradlew genSources`.

+### Jitpack

+Note, Jitpack doesn't ever play nice with me, so I don't recommend trying to use it to download commit versions of my mod.
+If you can get it to work, then by all means, use it if you want to.
+I, however, don't know why Jitpack has so many issues when I try to use it, so I personally just recommend using the official repo I provide.

 ## License